netdata/netdata/docs/collect/enable-configure.md

 ```

 Within this file, you can either disable the orchestrator entirely (`enabled: yes`), or find a specific collector and
 enable/disable it with `yes` and `no` settings.
-Uncomment any line you change to ensure the Netdata deamon reads it on
+Uncomment any line you change to ensure the Netdata daemon reads it on
 start.

 After you make your changes, restart the Agent with `service netdata restart`.